Thyristor vs. Transistor: Key Points to Distinguish the Two

 A transistor circuit can endure a low rate of current change, and therefore, it doesn’t have a surge current capacity characteristic.

 A thyristor, however, can withstand a high rate of current change.
-Because of that, it exhibits a surge current capacity characteristic.
+Because of that, it exhibits a surge in current capacity characteristics.

 Conclusion